Varberg: Sights

 Varberg's fortress is its most notable historical building, mostly because of its size as it has no architectural uniformity.
 It was first built as a castle in 1280, with new parts being built in successions.

 Near Varberg there is the VLF transmitter Grimeton, an interesting radio-technical facility and classified by UNESCO to be a World Cultural Heritage site.
 It can be visited during the summer.
 Bexell Cottage is also located in the area.

-Komedianten is a cultural and performing arts centre, built between 2010-2012.
+Komedianten is a cultural and performing arts centre, built between 2010 and 2012.